WARNING: Some images may be disturbing to some viewers.

 Sunday, April 7, 1968.
 At LZ Stud waiting our patrol at Khe Sanh.
 Corporal Dish, our Montagnard front scout, is in foreground; then me; our medic, Bruce Cain; and lastly my hootch mate and assistant team leader, Bob Whitten, who volunteered for Vietnam while serving in the Berlin Brigade.
 On that patrol we were nearly killed by a stray artillery shell; had a tiger stalk us; and Cain, Whitten, and I almost fell 1,000 feet to our deaths when a helicopter hurriedly extracted us on long emergency ropes known as McGuire rigs and we collided midair.
 Once we finally got back to LZ Stud, Whitten, who had experienced the worse, said, "I know I'm gonna make it now, because if God wanted me he had his chance, so I must be on the bottom of his list."
 One month later, Whitten was promoted to sergeant, made a team leader––and killed in action.

 Friday, April 19, 1968.
 The First Cavalry Division just broke the 77-day siege of Khe Sanh.
 As our Second Brigade pushed west to the Laotian border, our First and Third Brigades (about 11,000 men and 300 birds) swung southwest and air assaulted A Shau Valley, commencing Operation Delaware.
 This chopper crashed that morning when Sgt.
 Larry Curtis's team and four others rappelled onto the 5,000-foot peak of Dong Re Lao Mountain ("Signal Hill") to secure this vital radio relay site for our troops in the valley.
-Since satellites were still a thing of the future, we had to take this peak the hard way...a very hard way for a number of men from my platoon.
+Since satellites were still a thing of the future, my platoon seized the peak and paid a steep cost.

 The business of killing people.
 Another view of the same dugout with A Shau Valley and the mountains of Laos beyond.
 That's me in tiger fatigues leaning over an M60 machine gun.
 Note,all the bomb craters from our B-52s.
 At this moment we're directing artillery on enemy trucks rolling on Route 548 in the valley, as the bulk of our division was still slugging its way south toward us.
 A Shau Valley was no cake walk.
 The North Vietnamese Army was a very well-trained, equipped, and led force.
 And they considered A Shau their turf, turning it into the most formidable enemy sanctuary in South Vietnam---complete with PT76 tanks, powerful crew-served 37mm antiaircraft cannons, twin-barreled 23mm cannons, and scores of 12.7mm heavy machine guns.
 War is a shooting gallery that shoots both ways.
 Despite hundreds of B-52 and jet air strikes in this operation, the enemy shot down a C-130, a CH-54, two Chinooks, and nearly two dozen Hueys.
 Many more were lost in accidents or damaged by ground fire.
 My division also suffered more than 130 dead and 530 wounded.